Aircraft & UAVs

 DJI commercial UAVs

-DJI commercial UAVs are Chinese off-the-shelf drones sold for civilian, professional, and enterprise use, but in Myanmar they became a contested battlefield tool for both the junta and anti-junta forces.
-The catalog entry covers DJI-branded commercial UAVs used for reconnaissance and improvised strike tasks rather than a single model family.
+DJI commercial UAVs are Chinese off-the-shelf multirotor drones sold for civilian, professional, and enterprise use, from compact Mavic-series aircraft to larger Matrice industrial platforms.
+In Ukraine and Myanmar they became contested battlefield tools for surveillance, targeting support, and improvised strike tasks, with this catalog entry covering DJI-branded commercial UAVs rather than a single military model.

 Built by